-- Academic Support Writing Center The Center offers tutorial services Tuesdays and Saturdays.
-Our writing faculty provide assistance to undergraduate and graduate students, with all aspects of the writing and research process.
-Students can get help with everything from starting a paper, to library research using the Cambridge College Online Library, to the final editing. - Computer Lab and IT Support and IT support The College supports wireless technology within the regional center.
+Academic Support Writing Center - The Center offers tutorial services Tuesdays and Saturdays.
+Our writing tutor provides assistance to undergraduate and graduate students, with all aspects of the writing and research process.
+Students can get help with everything from starting a paper, to library research using the Cambridge College Online Library, to the final editing.
+Call x6610 for an appointment.

+Computer Lab and IT Support The College supports wireless technology within the regional center.
 The Center maintains a computer lab available during the day and classroom hours and provides a computer technician to assist students.
-The College also makes available to all enrolled students an online IT Help Desk which supports students through e-mail and phone contact. - Disability Support The Springfield Center provides disability support and education accommodations for students through the Office of Student Affairs.
-The facilities are handicapped-accessible and meet the requirements of the Americans with Disabilities Act. - Collaborations Cambridge College Springfield has articulation agreements with two area community colleges.
-Graduates of Asnuntuck Community College and Springfield Technical Community College may transfer their completed associate's degree in to a Cambridge College bachelor's degree program.
+The College also makes available to all enrolled students an online IT Help Desk which supports students through e-mail and phone contact.

+Disability Support The Springfield Center provides disability support and education accommodations for students through the Office of Student Affairs.
+The facilities are handicapped-accessible and meet the requirements of the Americans with Disabilities Act.

+Collaborations Cambridge College Springfield has articulation agreements with two area community colleges.
+Graduates of Asnuntuck Community College and Holyoke Community College may transfer their completed associate's degree in to a Cambridge College bachelor's degree program.

+Emergency Contact 413-747-0204 x6610.